Kitchen Remodel Quote vs. Typical North Carolina Pricing

 What most North Carolina homeowners get wrong on kitchen remodel quotes

-These are the overcharges that show up most often on kitchen remodel quotes in North Carolina and similar regional markets.
-None of them are universal — but if you see one on your quote, it's worth pushing back.
+These are line items that commonly run above typical regional ranges on kitchen remodel quotes in North Carolina and similar regional markets.
+None are universal — but if you see one on your quote, it may be worth asking the contractor to walk through the pricing.

 Three terms that come up repeatedly on kitchen remodel quotes in North Carolina.
-Knowing these is the difference between nodding along and catching markup in real time.
+Knowing what they refer to can help you ask better questions when reviewing a quote.

 A general contractor (GC) is the licensed professional who manages an entire construction or renovation project — scheduling subs, pulling permits, sourcing materials, and overseeing quality.